AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.1.3 LR A constant, a discriminant nor a loop parameter shall not be Volatile.
+      :Trace Unit: FE 7.1.3 LR A constant, a discriminant or a loop parameter shall not be Volatile.

 .. _tu-external_state_variables-07: